joshHug/LeidenITP/labs/lab9.md

 At last, in this exercise we will look how we could combine iterable and getitem to return nth item.
 You will apply this to the Factorial class.
 Note: this is good when you need the nth number once, but if an index from a sequence is needed often, it would be better to store that sequence in a list and then use an index on that list.
 The reason is that otherwise you will recalculate the same values many times which is not efficient.

 Open exercise `sequence_iterators.py`, follow the instructions and complete the classes and functions.

-To get you started, we've provided an example iterator called Natural_numbers.

 ## Exercise 3: Counting with dictionaries (standard)